01

 Administrative isolation

 MFA · role schemas · auditEvery privileged route requires multi-factor authentication.
-Stale developer and administrative identities are programmatically demoted and offboarded.
+Stale identities are programmatically demoted and offboarded.

-Our reverse proxy gates /admin/*, /consultant/*, /agency/*, and /assessor/* surfaces.
-Any authenticated user with a privileged role who has not enrolled MFA is force-redirected to enrollment before reaching the surface.
-Offboarded users are sentinel-rewritten (emails replaced with deleted-<uuid>@deleted.invalid) and indefinitely auth-banned; their role flags are simultaneously cleared so any downstream code that joins on role/is_admin without checking auth-ban status still treats them as non-privileged.
-Bulk audits run periodically to catch drift.
+The proxy gates /admin, /consultant, /agency, and /assessor.
+Any privileged user without enrolled MFA is force-redirected to enrollment before reaching the surface.
+Offboarded users are sentinel-rewritten and indefinitely auth-banned, with role flags cleared.
+Bulk audits catch drift.

 02